mylinhthibodeau/mylinhthibodeau.github.io/_posts/ClinicalBioinformatics/2019-10-18-PlotCNV_UCSC_browser.md

 ![CompareCNV_UCSC_result](https://raw.githubusercontent.com/mylinhthibodeau/mylinhthibodeau.github.io/master/images/CompareCNV_UCSC_result.png)

+As you can see, the patient CNV is slightly shifted to the left, but it includes all the OMIM disease genes of the Williams Beuren syndrome region.

-> This is especially useful when a report states that a clinical CNV "overlaps" a microdeletion/microduplication regions without specifying the extent of the overlap.
+> This is especially useful when a report states that a CNV "overlaps" a microdeletion/microduplication region without specifying the extent of the overlap.

-> It is also very useful wanting to add coordinates for regions which are recently published (e.g. reanalysis of microarray report).
+> It is also very useful wanting to add coordinates for recently published genomic regions and for re-analyzing old microarray results.

 I hope this will help you in your practice :)